oliverlibaw/squirrel-detection-pi/user_guides/003_simplified_object_detection.md

 The overall inference pipeline in PySDK can be summarized as follows:

-1. **Pre-Processing**: Convert the input image into the correct format (e.g., resizing with letterboxing) before model inference.
+1. **Pre-Processing**: Prepare the input image by resizing and formatting it (e.g., applying letterboxing) to meet model requirements before inference.
 2. **Inference**: Run the precompiled model (e.g., `.hef` file) on the Hailo device.
 3. **Post-Processing**: Convert raw model outputs into human-readable detections (bounding boxes, labels, etc.) using a post-processor class.
 4. **Visualization**: Overlay the detection results onto the original image for easy inspection.